Tamim-uddin/tourism-client/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [my Website](https://tourism-website-33721.web.app/).

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you will know about a tourism service centrer,in this website i try to explore about •about theire service system
+•how to subscribe theire youtubue channel
+•about theire companys places
+•theire packages details also shown this website
+•and theire linkings

 ### `npm start`